Before You Begin

 Note:

 Theengine-setupscript displays stored configuration values supplied during the initial engine installation process.
-These stored values display when previewing the configuration and may not be up to date if you ranengine-configafter installation.
-However,engine-setupwill not overwrite your updated values.For example, if you ran
+These stored values display when previewing the configuration and might not be up-to-date if you ranengine-configafter installation.
+However,engine-setupwon't overwrite the updated values.For example, if you ran

-Execution of setup completed successfullyIf the update fails, the engine-setup command attempts to rollback your installation to its previous state.
-If you encounter a failed update, detailed instructions display explaining how to restore your installation.
+Execution of setup completed successfullyIf the update fails, the engine-setup command trie to rollback the installation to its previous state.
+If you encounter a failed update, detailed instructions display explaining how to restore the installation.

 -

-- Update the base operating system and any optional packages installed on the engine:
+- Update the base OS and any optional packages installed on the

 dnf update - If any core libraries or services were upgraded, reboot the system to complete the changes.
 Run the following command to confirm a reboot is required:

-dnf needs-restarting -r, - Update your KVM hosts.
+dnf needs-restarting -r, - Update the KVM hosts.

 Important: